lisds/project_airbnb_prices/README.md

 STEP 3
-To build the book, run:
+To build the book, run in the root directory:

 ```
 jupyter-book build .